smartdevicelink/sdl_app_library_guides/docs/Migrating to Newer SDL Java Suite Versions/Updating to v5.1/index.md

 ## SdlManagerListener changes
 In 5.1 a new onSystemInfoReceived method was added to the SdlManagerListener.
 More detail can be found [here](Getting Started/Integration Basics - Java)

+!!!
+MUST
+`SdlManagerListener` method: `onSystemInfoReceived` auto generates in Android Studio to returns false.
+This will cause your app to not connect.
+You must change it to true or implement logic to check system info to see if you wish for your app to connect to that system.
+!!!

 ```java
 SdlManagerListener listener = new SdlManagerListener() {